madhavlata/API-Security/README.md

-# Intelligent API Security Fabric - Hackathon Project
+# Intelligent API Security Fabric
+This project is a hackathon prototype demonstrating a multi-layered, zero-trust security architecture for modern banking APIs.
+It moves beyond traditional defenses to address sophisticated threats like credential theft, behavioral attacks, and data privacy breaches.

 ## Prerequisites